 The purpose of capsule endoscopy

 Most often, capsule endoscopy is used to determine why the small intestine is bleeding.
-Broadly, this procedure helps your doctor inspect your small intestine not reached by upper endoscopy or colonoscopy.
+Broadly, this gastrointestinal procedure helps your doctor inspect your small intestine not reached by upper endoscopy or colonoscopy.
 If you have polyps, tumors, inflammatory bowel disease (Crohn’s disease), and ulcers can be detected using this capsule endoscopy.
 Check with your insurance company to determine if they cover this procedure.

 Prepare for the procedure

 12 hours before your examination, avoid drinking liquids and eating food to ensure optimal results and your safety.
-Inform your doctor of all medications that you’re taking, including over-the-counter vitamins, asprin, and prescription medications.
+Inform your doctor of all medications that you’re taking, including over-the-counter vitamins, aspirin, and prescription medications.
 Your doctor may recommend that you adjust your dosage before your examination.